 Time for me to get to work on a design for all of this craft room organization and storage.

 I took Eileen’s ideas to the drawing pad and sketched out some 3D designs in TinkerCAD.
 Here is what I came up with for her craft room organization and storage:

-The craft room organization and storage project was going to be fairly easily to get done.
-The pegboard and shelving was straight forward.
+The craft room organization and storage project was going to be fairly easy to get done.
+The pegboard and shelving were straightforward.
 The only slightly challenging piece was the cubby storage.
 I had never made cubbies before, but it didn’t seem too hard.

 Must-See Before & After